Inclusivity in Peacebuilding 2100-ERASMUS-INPE

 • Accessibility of funds: case studies of funding streams such as “Youth for Youth,” emergency support, etc.

-Practical exercise: Q&A about the concept note template.
+Practical exercise: Discussion of the concept note template (course assignment)

 Session 9: Future Directions.
 Critiques and Challenges of Inclusive Peacebuilding